SubstrateLabs/substrate-typescript/DEVELOPMENT.md

 we start up a more regular cadence.
 The following should be done manually on the publishers machine in the branch that we'd like to publish.

-1. Ensure everything is OK: `npm test -- --run`
-2. Build the package: `npm run build`
-3. Preview the "pack" (tarball we publish to npm): `npm publish --dry-run`
+1. Preview the "pack" (tarball we publish to npm): `make publish-preview`
-5. Login to NPM: `npm login`
-6. Publish on NPM & push tag to GitHub: `npm publish --tag latest`
+2. Publish to NPM & push tag to GitHub: `make publish`
-7. Create new Release on GitHub (using the web UI).
+3. Create new Release on GitHub (using the web UI).
 Add release notes, mentions, etc.

 **Non-Production Releases**